 My company, Trustify, believes strongly in two-party consent in adoption reunion cases.
 Individuals regularly utilize our services to search and be reunited with their birth family members.
-Our private investigators initiate contact with the person of interest in a very non-threatening way, allowing the individual time to process their emotions and give consent prior to a reunion.
-A private investigator can share your tailored desires and message to the person for whom you are searching so your thoughts and wishes are conveyed.
-Adoption.com also has adoption detectives you can hire to faciliate the search and reunion.
+Our private investigators initiate contact with the person of interest in a very non-threatening way, allowing the individual time to process their emotions and give consent before a reunion.
+A private investigator can share your tailored desires and message with the person for whom you are searching so your thoughts and wishes are conveyed.
+Adoption.com also has adoption detectives you can hire to facilitate the search and reunion.

 5. Social Media

 Today we have access to dozens of social media platforms that can facilitate the initial contact with a birth family member in a non-threatening way.
 Once you have their identifying information, it can be easy to locate someone through social media.
 Private detectives can also easily find the correct family members through this means so you know you are reaching out to the correct individual.
 Once confirmed, sending a private message through Facebook, Twitter, Instagram, or Snapchat is an easy way to allow them to respond in their own time.
 Many social media platforms have the added benefit of confirming the other party has received or “read” your message.